-Individuals applying for the Bucks County DUI Restrictive Probation Program must include the results of a full drug and alcohol evaluation with their application in the following circumstances:
+Are you applying for Bucks County Restrictive Probation for your case?
+You must complete a drug and alcohol evaluation in the following circumstances:

-- You are charged with a 2nd or 3rd DUI offense
+- The police charge you with a 2nd or 3rd DUI offense

-- You are charged with driving under suspension DUI-related
+- The police charge you with driving under suspension DUI-related

-- You have been convicted of an equivalent DUI offense in another state within the last 10 years
+- A criminal court judge convicted you of an equivalent DUI offense in another state within the last 10 years

-- Your DUI blood alcohol content (BAC) was .16% or higher
+- Your blood alcohol content (BAC) was .16% or higher

-- Your Court Reporting Network (CRN) assessment indicates that you are in need of a full D&A assessment, counseling or treatment
+- Your Court Reporting Network (CRN) assessment indicates that you require a full D&A assessment, counseling, or treatment

 Approval for DUI Restrictive Probation